Dans-labs/dariah/docs/Functionality/Workflow.md

 ??? abstract "getValues"
     Takes

-    * `otherFields`: a list of fields in an other document whose values are to be retrieved;
+    * `otherFields`: a list of fields in an other record whose values are to be retrieved;

     Returns